-Born in Massachusetts on August 31, 1980, Tommy Vietor earned a BA in philosophy from Kenyon College in 2002.
+Born in Boston, Massachusetts on August 31, 1980, Tommy Vietor earned a BA in philosophy from Kenyon College in 2002.
 In the summer of 2004, he turned down a job offer from the John Kerry presidential campaign, and chose instead — on the recommendation of Chicago political figures David Axelrod and Pete Giangreco — to work as a media professional for Barack Obama, an Illinois state senator who was making his first run for a seat in the U.S. Senate.
 Vietor subsequently served as: the Iowa Press Secretary with Obama For America (OFA) — the predecessor to Organizing For America and Organizing For Action — from January 2007 to January 2008; OFA’s Rapid Response Spokesman in the Greater Chicago Area from January through November of 2008; Assistant Press Secretary for the Obama White House from January 2009 to January 2011; and National Security Spokesman and Special Assistant to the President from January 2011 through March 2013.

 In March 2013, Vietor and former Obama speechwriter Jon Favreau co-founded Fenway Strategies LLC, a San Francisco-based firm specializing in strategic communications, speechwriting, and media strategy.
 In 2016, Vietor became a regular co-host of the political podcast Keepin’ It 1600, along with fellow Obama administration alumni Jon Favreau, Dan Pfeiffer, and Jon Lovett.
 Shortly after the November 2016 presidential election, Vietor, Lovett, and Favreau co-founded the podcast company Crooked Media and became co-hosts of a program titled Pod Save America.
 Vietor also hosts a separate podcast covering global issues and policy-making decisions, titled Pod Save the World.